 Before heading heading off to Canterbury for we evening, we went had a whistle at Botany Bay.
 From there you can take coastal walk to Broadstairs or Margate.

-Viking Bay Beach, Broadstairs is definitely worth a visit and probably best enjoyed during the warmer months.
-If you have been or live near there, what are your recommendations for visitors?
+Viking Bay Beach, Broadstairs is definitely worth a visit.
+It’s probably best enjoyed during the warmer months, if like me you are not one for cold sea breezes.
+Have been or live near there?
+What are your recommendations for visitors?